ned14/outcome/doc/src/content/changelog/_index.md

 OUTCOME_TRY(auto v, filter2(get_foo()))
 ```

-Whilst rvalue ref passthrough filter functions are not common, they can turn up in highly generic
+Whilst reference passthrough filter functions are not common, they can turn up in highly generic
 code, where destruction before copy/move is not helpful.

 The cause is that TRY used to work by binding the result of the expression to an `auto &&unique`,